OblivionCloudControl/manage-ssh-users-via-iam/README.md

 When this script is called with the parameter to deploy new users it will:

 1. Retrieve a list of IAM users which are member of a group.
-This group should be named as '<aws_alias>_ssh'
+This group should be named as '&lt;aws_alias&gt;_ssh'
 1. Download the available SSH keys from IAM (available in the console under CodeCommit deploy keys)
 1. Create a local group on the instance
 1. Create local users on the instance